hyperledger-archives/fabric/docs/API/CoreAPI.md

 **Note:** The deployment transaction will take a little time as the docker image is being created.

 The response to a deploy request is either a message containing a confirmation of successful execution or an error, containing a reason for the failure.
-The response to a deployment request also contains the assigned chaincode name (hash), which is to be used in subsequent invocation and query transactions.
+The response to a successful deployment request also contains the assigned chaincode name (hash), which is to be used in subsequent invocation and query transactions.
 An example is below:

 ```
 {